UNICEF is still there to protect children

 During this journey, keeping warm in harsh winter conditions is essential for children’s survival.

 In response to ongoing and urgent needs, our teams on the ground are delivering life-saving supplies to children and families.
-Make a tax-deductible donation and help to deliver life-saving supplies to children in Ukraine.

 Receiving essential supplies

 Conflict has devastating consequences for children's access to essential services in places like Syria, just like it did 77 years ago.

 In Syria, children living through twelve years of war, cholera outbreak and harsh winter conditions, face yet another tragedy following the earthquakes in February 2023.

 Nearly 7 million Syrian children are facing one of the most complex humanitarian crises in the world.
 The scars of conflict, mass displacement, and economic turmoil run deep for the children and families in the region, with 90 per cent of families already living in poverty.

 Across the country, many local volunteers are coming together in solidarity, responding to conflict by creating safe spaces for children and distributing essential supplies.